momentohq/public-dev-docs/docs/topics/develop/sdks/ruby/index.md

 ## Requirements

-- A Momento  is required; you can get one from the [Momento Web Console](https://console.gomomento.com/).
+- A Momento API Key is required; you can get one from the [Momento Web Console](https://console.gomomento.com/).
 - Ruby 2.7 or later.

 ## Resources